Artwork by

 Overview of Alzheimer's Disease and Sleep Patterns

 Alzheimer's disease, a progressive brain disorder, disrupts the delicate sleep-wake cycle, leading to a cascade of detrimental effects.
 Individuals with Alzheimer's often struggle to fall asleep, experience frequent nighttime awakenings, and exhibit abnormal sleep patterns.
 This relentless disruption can have long-term consequences, impacting cognitive abilities and overall well-being.
 This disruption is a vicious circle, as sleep disruptions can aggravate cognitive loss, and the disease itself interrupts sleep even more.
+Research indicates that up to 50%–60% of individuals living with Alzheimer’s disease experience significant disturbed sleep patterns, highlighting how deeply intertwined cognitive decline and sleep disturbances are.
 Investigating the complex association between Alzheimer's and sleep is critical for optimal care, which necessitates a multifaceted strategy that addresses both sleep and cognitive symptoms.

 For individuals with Alzheimer's disease, the restorative power of sleep often slips away, replaced by a complex interplay of sleep disturbances and cognitive decline.
 While healthy adults typically experience a predictable cycle of deep sleep, light sleep, and REM sleep, Alzheimer's patients frequently encounter numerous sleep disturbances that disrupt this crucial rhythm.
 This manifests in several common sleep changes that can significantly impact their well-being.

-• Insomnia: Difficulty falling or staying asleep, leading to fragmented sleep and daytime fatigue.
+• Insomnia and frequent waking: Difficulty falling or staying asleep leads to fragmented sleep patterns, nighttime confusion, and increased daytime fatigue.

 The Impact of Sleep Quality on Alzheimer's Progression